 Master manages to brook the recession of the early 1980s, to increase its share of the air-conditioning market to over 50%.
 With the opening of branches in Dartmouth, Nova Scotia, and Moncton, New-Brunswick, the company’s reputation extends to all of Eastern Canada.
 Operating under a new name, the Master Group, is now a major player in the field of building mechanicals.

-The Master Group initiates a rationalisation process at the beginning of the 1990s, to offset turmoil in the industry going back to the previous decade.
+The Master Group initiates a rationalization process at the beginning of the 1990s, to offset turmoil in the industry going back to the previous decade.
 Jean-Guy Lahaie becomes president, with Louis St-Laurent as second-in-command and Michel Ringuet as a new partner.
 The three men undertake a 90-degree turn, restructuring the company by bringing together its four divisions under a single umbrella.
-While business thrives thanks to a favourable environment, the shareholders resolve to maintain leadership by aggressively adapting to change.
+While business thrives thanks to a favorable environment, the shareholders resolve to maintain leadership by aggressively adapting to change.
 They bring in new talent, computerize their operations, expand their product range and open more branches.
 Alain Fournier, an influential and long-standing member of the company’s sales force, becomes a partner.
 At the dawn of the new millennium, Master is the most important independent distributor in Canada in the fields of heating, air conditioning and refrigeration.

 If the 1990s were a fast run, the early 2000s are a sprint.
 Master moves its head office to Boucherville, where it occupies a spacious building (over 100,000 sq. ft.) combining both office space and warehousing facilities.
 Through a diversification process, the company expands its product range to such an extent that a second distribution centre is soon necessary.
-Through parallel efforts aimed at consolidating its heating sector, Master blazes a new trail by opening its first specialised branch in Saint-Laurent – the 25,000 sq. ft. facility is largest in its network.
+Through parallel efforts aimed at consolidating its heating sector, Master blazes a new trail by opening its first specialized branch in Saint-Laurent – the 25,000 sq. ft. facility is largest in its network.

 In 2011, strong from its leading position in all of Eastern Canada, Master expands into the Greater Toronto Area with the acquisition of 3 branches.
 This breakthrough allows Master to take an important step in line with its growth plans into new regional markets and prepares the way for a national platform.
 That same year Master is named one of Canada’s 50 Best Managed Companies, a business awards program for which it has requalified every year since.